 Operating status at FCSIC

 The Farm Credit System Insurance Corporation (FCSIC) is a government-controlled corporation.
-FCSIC’s purpose is to insure obligations issued by the Farm Credit System banks under the Farm Credit Act of 1971, as amended.
-FCSIC, and the insurance fund that it holds, were created in 1988 by the Agricultural Credit Act of 1987.
-FCSIC is self-supporting and receives no appropriated funds.
-FCSIC’s operations are entirely funded by user fees (insurance premiums) paid by the Farm Credit System.
-These fees are deposited into the Farm Credit Insurance Fund.
+FCSIC’s purpose is to insure timely repayment of obligations jointly issued by the Farm Credit System banks under the Farm Credit Act of 1971, as amended.
+FCSIC, and the insurance fund that it holds, were created by the Agricultural Credit Act of 1987.
+FCSIC is self-supporting and receives no annually appropriated funds.
+FCSIC’s operations are entirely funded from amounts in the Farm Credit Insurance Fund.
+Farm Credit System banks pay annual premiums, which are deposited into the Insurance Fund.

 The Farm Credit System is a nationwide government-sponsored enterprise of cooperatively owned banks and affiliated associations that fund about 44% of all U.S. farm business debt.
 By protecting investors who purchase insured System debt, FCSIC helps to maintain a dependable source of funds for the farmers, ranchers, and other borrowers of the System.